How RPA and AI drive end-to-end intelligent process automation

 RPA bots can automatically reconcile received goods with purchase orders, update inventory databases and generate reports.

 Predictive analytics, a subset of AI, could then use historical data to forecast demand more accurately.
-Machine learning algorithms can analyze patterns in purchasing behavior, season preferences and other external factors to predict future inventory needs, so your business can reduce excess inventory costs and optimize stock levels.
+AI algorithms can analyze patterns in purchasing behavior, season preferences and other external factors to predict future inventory needs, so your business can reduce excess inventory costs and optimize stock levels.

 While AI can help match job candidates to relevant roles, RPA can handle repetitive HR-related onboarding duties like entering new employee data into systems.